wltsmrz/nimler/docs/index.md

 ## Introduction

 Nimler is a library for authoring Erlang and Elixir NIFs in the nim programming language.
-It has mostly complete [bindings](https://github.com/wltsmrz/nimler/blob/develop/nimler/bindings/erl_nif.nim) for the Erlang [NIF API](http://erlang.org/doc/man/erl_nif.html) and some accessories for making writing NIFs easier:

-* Idiomatic functions for converting opaque Erlang terms to nim types
+It has mostly complete [bindings](https://github.com/wltsmrz/nimler/blob/develop/nimler/bindings/erl_nif.nim) for the Erlang [NIF API](http://erlang.org/doc/man/erl_nif.html) and some accessories for making writing NIFs easier, including idiomatic functions for converting between Erlang terms and nim types, and simplifications for using resource objects.
-* Simplifications for using resources

 ## Installation